HyDelta 4

 WP3a: Defining gas quality tolerances in distribution grids and at network interfaces

-Summary: This work package investigates which hydrogen quality can be guaranteed by regional network operators and how different network segments can be safely and efficiently interconnected, considering both the technical capabilities of the gas grid and the sensitivity of end-user equipment.
+Summary: Definition of which hydrogen quality can be guaranteed by regional network operators and how different network segments can be safely and efficiently interconnected.

 Number Deliverable title Publication date Link